Whether you are just getting started with swimming or you’ve been swimming for years, improving your stroke technique is essential.

 The Catchup Drill will help you improve your stroke timing and patience in the water.

-Focus on keeping your body position high and when you return your hands to the neutral position in front of your head make sure they’re directly in front of your shoulder as if you were to take the next stroke.
+Focus on keeping your body position high and make sure your hands stay directly in front of the shoulder when gripping the stick.

 6-Kick Switch Drill